yilinjuang/dotfiles/README.md

 ### Lint
 - [ESLint](http://eslint.org/): The pluggable linting utility for JavaScript and JSX.
 Bound with [eslintrc.js](eslintrc.js)
 - [eslint-config-google](https://github.com/google/eslint-config-google): ESLint shareable config for the Google JavaScript style guide.
 Used by [eslintrc.js](eslintrc.js)
+- [eslint-plugin-html](https://github.com/BenoitZugmeyer/eslint-plugin-html): An ESLint plugin to extract and lint scripts from HTML files.
+Used by [eslintrc.js](eslintrc.js)

 ## Features